Understanding Functional Freeze: Signs, Causes, and How to Heal

 Place a hand on your heart.

-Take a few deep, slow breaths to reconnect with yourself.
+Take a few deep, slow breaths - not to fix anything, just to notice you're here.

 2. Regulate Through The Body, Not Just The Mind